WELCOME to Lazy Lady Farm's 2015

 Lazy Lady Farm's herd is one of Vermont's best

 working herds .
-I have been working for decades trying to
+I have been working for three decades trying to

 create a consistent, productive, and profitable herd of working